devops-myway/certified-kubernetes-administrator-Practice/Domain 9- AutoScaling - Logs -Metrics/resource-request-limits.md

 - Requests, are the minimum guaranteed amount of a resource that is reserved for a container.

 ###### Understanding resource units
-There is a different unit which us used in Kubernetes to measure CPU and Memory:
+There is a different unit which is used in Kubernetes to measure CPU and Memory:

 ###### CPU limit
 - Limits and requests for CPU resources are measured in cpu units.